To parents who want their adult autistic children to get a full-time job: it is a misconception that job security is best found in full-time jobs.

 Working freelance for multiple anchor clients using one’s specialised skills can allow one to earn more money, stay employed even if one client pulls the plug, and become fully employed more easily because there is no need for employers to commit long-term.

-Freelance work offers a better work-life balance, freedom from office politics, and no unnecessary social expenditures such as expensive lunches and wedding invitations [in many parts of Asia, it is customary to give money as a blessing to newlywed colleagues when attending their wedding].
+Freelance work offers a better work-life balance, freedom from office politics, and no unnecessary social expenditures such as expensive lunches and wedding invitations [for instance, it is customary to give money as a blessing to newlywed colleagues when attending their wedding in many parts of Asia].

 Since autistics are unlikely to succeed by being promoted into supervisory and management roles, there is no need for a full-time job to get career advancement opportunities.
 Rather, it is easier to promote ourselves by raising our rates over time, learning new niche skills and finding new clients who are willing to pay more.